 Only five of those teams remain in the competition today, with Castleford, Leeds, St Helens, Warrington and Wigan all still competing at the highest level.

-Twenty-four teams have competed in Super League since its inception, but only four have won the title - with St Helens, Leeds, Wigan and Bradford Bulls lifting the famous trophy.
+Twenty-four teams have competed in Super League since its inception, but only five have won the title - with St Helens, Leeds, Wigan, Bradford Bulls and most recently Hull KR lifting the famous trophy.

 Plenty of teams have come and gone as they try to succeed in the 13-man code in England.